FredrikKvalvik/temp-lang/README.md

   - [ ] math
   - [ ] ...
 - [ ] module system with importing from std lib/another file
-- [ ] general built in functions
-  - [ ] push - add element(s) to end of a list
-  - [ ] pop - remove the last element of list
-  - [ ] length - return length of list/map/string
 - [ ] formatted strings with print statment

 ## about